xdite/security-basic/index.md

 ## Background

 * Rails provide CSRF protection by default
-* only when you use RESTful design
+* works you use RESTful design
 * HTTP 422 for invalid request